Amazon shoppers discovered this handy mini car vacuum cleaner that’s perfect for dust, pet hair, bugs and more: ‘Picks up almost anything’

 Whether you have children or pets or just spend a lot of time in your car, you know it can get dirty pretty quickly.
 Wouldn’t it be nice to be able to keep it clean every day without having to stop at the gas station or car wash to use one of their vacuums?

 Well, take a cue from Amazon shoppers, who are raving about this Wireless Portable Mini Car Vacuum Cleaner.
 Shoppers say it's small enough to keep in your glove compartment or under the back seat, and the suction is just right for small cleaning tasks in your car.
-Even better, it's just $23.99.
+Even better, it's just $21.99 right now.

 Neat freaks will definitely want to order this Wireless Portable Mini Car Vacuum Cleaner right away.
 But even if you don't consider yourself particularly tidy, this Mini Car Vacuum Cleaner is a must-own in your vehicle.
 You can charge it using the attached USB port and then use it to suck up dirt and dust on your dashboard, between seats and more.